Turkey rejects German defense minister's Syria 'security zone' proposal | DW | 26.10.2019

 Read more: Germany's Heiko Maas faces difficult diplomatic agenda in Turkey

-Appearing alongside Maas in a joint press conference, Cavusoglu also lamented "unjust and serious criticism" against Turkey which came "most of all from Germany."
+Cavusoglu on Saturday also lamented "unjust and serious criticism" against Turkey that came "most of all from Germany."

 "Due to extremely negative reactions to our Peace Spring offensive from the German public, political parties and the media, our trust has unfortunately been shaken," Cavusoglu said.